 Whilst technical tests aren’t considered a full means of test, due to the minimal involvement of all employees, they are a good way of testing individual elements of your disaster recovery plan.

 How often should my disaster recovery plans be tested?

 In an ideal world, you’ll want to test your disaster recovery plan as much as feasibly possible without being too much of a detriment to your business.
-However, in reality, there a number of factors that will you’ll want to consider before scheduling tests.
+However, in reality, there are a number of factors that you’ll want to consider before scheduling tests.

 Essentially you want to weigh up the risk and the potential damage of any disaster, against the time it will take to conduct a test.
 We’d recommend aiming to test your plan to some degree once a quarter.
 You will find there are certain elements you can test more regularly and those you’ll struggle to do once every three months.
 However, whatever frequency works for your scenario, ensure you run a full simulation that involves the entire business at least once a year.
 This will help ensure everyone is prepared and not just those directly involved in the disaster recovery plan.

 How much does a disaster recovery plan cost?

 A disaster recovery plan can vary massively in cost from nothing up to thousands or even tens of thousands of pounds depending on the complexity of your systems, the size and context surrounding your business and the nature of what you do.
 For example, a disaster recovery plan for a 1,000-employee business, handling lots of sensitive data, in a known hotspot for earthquakes, will be far greater than that of a 5-person business selling tangible products, in a safer natural environment.